 Other Medical Specialists: Dentists, Eye Doctors, Physical Therapists

-I haven’t seen other types of doctors, but I did at one point consider seeing a physical therapist for a rolled ankle.
-Other medical specialists also have set rates, and they should be more affordable than they are in the US.
-La sécu may not reimburse these visits as well, however, so be sure to ask your insurance provider.
-I didn’t go to the dentist or eye doctor in France since I just got those appointments done on trips back to the States.
-I have heard that neither of these appointments are very well covered by la sécu.
+Other medical specialists also have set rates, and they are generally more affordable than they are in the US.
+La sécu may not cover these visits super well, however, so be sure to ask your insurance provider.
+According to my friend Diane, an American expat in France, a cleaning costs 50 euros before the 70% reimbursement.
+I can’t offer any insight from my experience, as I didn’t go to the dentist or eye doctor in France since I just got those appointments done on trips back to the States.

 When I had food poisoning: nausea, diarrhea, fever–the works!